volatiletech/authboss/README.md

 struct should be returned from storer methods as a pointer.

 **Fields:** Each module in authboss has storage requirements.
 These are listed in the documentation but also at runtime authboss.ModuleAttributes is available to list out each required field.
 The fields must be named appropriately and of the correct type.
-There are 5 types available: int64, string, bool, time.Time and anything that implements database/sql.Scanner and database/sql/driver.Valuer standard library interfaces.

 **Choose a PrimaryID:** Email or Username can be selected for a primary id for the user (default email).
 This must be a unique field in the data store and must be set to the Authboss configuration's PrimaryID, you can use authboss.StoreEmail and authboss.StoreUsername constants